 - Canada has a spotless reputation in the business world so your Canadian-registered brand will certainly impress your clients and partners;

-- It is quite possible to acquire financial support from the Government in Canada.
+- It is quite possible to acquire financial support from the Government of Canada.

-How can you start a Canadian business company?
+How can you start a Canadian business company, Partnership or Limited Partnership?

-You have to go through several stages if you would like to set up a company in Canada.
+You have to go through several stages if you would like to set up a business in Canada.
 Below please find a brief description of each stage.

-1. Choose the type of company ownership that suits you best.
+1. Choose the type of business ownership that suits you best.

-Sole proprietorship is a business company that belongs to a single person.
+Sole proprietorship is a business that belongs to a single person.
 This is the simplest form of business ownership.
 The evident advantage of establishing this type of company is that you can make your own decisions whichever area of business is concerned.
 The largest disadvantage is the unlimited liability of the company owner for all the company operations.
-If you make business debts, you will have to sell your house and your car to pay them back.
-The company can operate under your personal name or under a brand name.
-You are free to change the company name at any time if you deem it necessary.
+If you take on business debts, you might have to sell your house and your car to pay them back.
+The company can operate under your personal name or under a trade name (DBA or Trading As).
+You are free to change the business name at any time if you deem it necessary.